subvisual/guides/resources/README.md

 # Resources

-A repository for various courses, guides, blog posts that we find useful for our development processes.
+A repository for various courses, guides, blog posts that we find useful for our processes.

 ## Courses